 - You have already worked or stayed in the Netherlands before taking up this employment.
 In this case, the term will be reduced by the length of time previously stayed/worked in the Netherlands;

 When the employee changes jobs, the 30% Tax Facility may be continued as usual.
-The period between the old and the new employment must not exceed three months.
+The period between the old and the new employment must not exceed 3 months.
 A new joint request together with the new employer must be submitted and the new employer must prove that the employee still fulfils the condition of possessing scarce, specific expertise.

 Partial Non-Resident Taxpayer status

 Employees making use of the 30% Tax Facility can opt to be treated as a partiële buitenlandse belastingplicht (partial non-resident tax payer) even if they are a resident taxpayer.
-This means that the employee will not be taxed on income from investment and savings outside The Netherlands.
+This means that the employee will not be taxed on income from investment and savings outside the Netherlands.